 Molecular Sieve Traps

 Molecular Sieve Traps perform two functions simultaneously.
 One function is the removal of hydrocarbons that may backstream toward the chamber when desired pressure is reached.
-Also, water vapor and other gasses can be removed from the atmosphere before reaching and contaminating the pump oil.
-To initialize or replace the sieve, heat needs to be injected into the system to remove all imperfections caught within the system by simply turning on the heater and allowing it to run for 4 hours with the ballast valve open.
+The other is to ensure that water vapor and other gasses can be removed from the atmosphere before reaching and contaminating the pump oil.
+To initialize or replace the sieve, heat needs to be injected into the system to remove all imperfections caught within the system by turning on the heater and allowing it to run for 4 hours with the ballast valve open.

 Particulate Traps use a polyester felt filter to trap contaminants over 10 microns at a 98% efficiency.
 To clean and maintain the filter, simply clean with a vacuum cleaner.
 These are not recommended to systems exceeding 150C.
 Should a polyester filter not meet your needs, please contact Schoonover to find a more fitting filter material.